Remuneration Guidelines for Employees in the Public Sector

 The Appointee Remuneration Committee (ARC) is comprised of deputy ministers and is established to administer the remuneration guidelines.
 In addition to providing general support and recommendations to Treasury Board on matters of appointee remuneration, ARC is responsible for classifying boards and tribunals within the established classification framework.
 Once ARC classifies a board or tribunal, the Minister Responsible can then establish specific remuneration amounts within the approved ranges.

-The Public Sector Employers’ Council Secretariat serves as the secretariat to ARC administering the guidelines and ARC requests.
+The Public Sector Employers’ Council Secretariat (PSEC Secretariat) serves as the secretariat to ARC administering the guidelines and ARC requests.

 Ministries are responsible for setting the remuneration for their respective boards and tribunals within the permitted ranges set in the Treasury Board Directives.
 Ministries are also responsible for ensuring accurate annual disclosure of remuneration and expenses paid to boards and administrative tribunals.

 Treasury Board Directives (TBD) set transparent and comprehensive remuneration guidelines for appointees to ministry and Crown agency boards, administrative tribunals and regulatory boards:

 - Treasury Board Directive 1/17 - Remuneration Guidelines for Appointees to Administrative Tribunals and Regulatory Board

 - Treasury Board Directive 2/17 - Remuneration Guidelines for Appointees to Ministry and Crown Agency Boards

 These directives set the classification structures and maximum remuneration ranges based on the complexity of the board or tribunal.
 They also address other matters such as expense reimbursement and public disclosure of paid remuneration and expenses.